aybehrouz/argennon/gfm/avm.md

 ### Memory Allocation and De-allocation

 Every ![equation](https://latex.codecogs.com/gif.latex?\inline&space;k) round the protocol chooses a price per byte for AVM memory.
-When a smart contract executes a heap allocation instruction, the protocol will automatically deduce the cost of the allocated memory from the ALGO address of the smart contract.
+When a smart contract executes a heap allocation instruction, the protocol will automatically deduce the cost of the allocated memory from the ARG address of the smart contract.

 To determine the price of AVM memory, Every ![equation](https://latex.codecogs.com/gif.latex?\inline&space;k) round, the protocol calculates `dbFee` and `memTraffic` values.